-The difference between a hybrid pergola is unique in that it has solid panels between the beams which makes it feel more like a canopy than a pergola.
+The difference between a hybrid pergola and a standard pergola design is that it has solid panels between the beams which makes it feel more like a canopy than a pergola.
 However, it maintains that classic pergola feel through the thick posts supporting the framework of beams laid out in a crisscross pattern.
 The tricky part of this deck covering project is working out how to where to build your hybrid pergola to give you the maximum amount of shade as the sun swings around your home.
-These are some of the most popular ways of covering your hybrid pergola:

 - Pergola sunshades – unlike the canopies, pergola sunshades attach to the side of your hybrid pergola to create walls and block out low sunshine and wind.
 These are ideal if the corner of your home sits in a windy location or if your house is up high and gets a lot of sunshine in the morning and evenings.
 Sunshades almost always come as retractable models, as there’s little point in creating outdoor living space if you’re going to cover up the view.
 You can, of course, mix and match and have both sunshades on the side and a hybrid pergola canopy on the top to give you the maximum amount of flexibility over the shade.

 It is, of course, possible to install both canopies and sunshades that you can extend to match the position of the sun and the needs of your guests.
 For additional ease, you can buy hybrid pergolas covers that have electronic controls, and even ones that are solar sensitive, so you can set them to extend and retract automatically at different light levels.